banyanlogic/website/BL4.0-reference.md

 5. Write:                each store[j] → comma-separated decimal strings → provider j
 ```

+**Only remainders are stored.** The quotient at each step is never written anywhere — it becomes the updated M for the next iteration, consumed in-loop.
+This is standard base-p positional decomposition: M is fully recoverable from remainders alone via `M = Σ rᵢ · pⁱ`.
+If quotients were also stored, the security model would collapse — each provider would hold enough information to reconstruct M independently.
+The round-robin of remainders only is what enforces the possession split.

 Invariant: `0 ≤ rᵢ < p` for all i.
 Total digits k = ⌈logₚ(M)⌉.
 Store j receives digits at indices j, j+n, j+2n, …

+**Critical: data block size must not be artificially constrained.** If M is chosen such that `p ≤ M < p²` (payload just one digit larger than p), the decomposition degenerates: r₀ = M mod p, then M ÷ p = 1 exactly, giving r₁ = 1 always.
+Reconstruction becomes `r₀ + p` — a single subtraction.
+The base-p structure collapses entirely, all algebraic strength is lost, and attack B4 (magnitude bound) becomes trivial since every high-order digit is 1. **M must grow naturally from the payload.** A 200-byte JSON payload produces M ≈ 1600 bits → k ≈ 13 digits in base-2¹²⁷, giving a genuine quotient chain across all iterations.
+Never pre-truncate or pad-down a payload to force it into the p-to-p² range.

 #### Decoding (Reconstruct)